wizzeh/openrouter_api/docs/Overview.md

 - [ ] **Models Listing and Credits:**
   - Implement endpoints to list models and fetch credit details.
 - [ ] **Tool Calling & Structured Outputs:**
   - Implement support for tool calls with JSON Schema validation.
+This includes integration of structured output support into the request builder with optional validation and fallback modes.
 - [ ] **Provider Preferences & Routing:**
   - Add support for options such as model fallbacks, routing preferences, and provider filtering.